Oneledger/docs/docs/develop/node-deployment/docker-validator-deployment.md

 </Tabs>

 :::info
-In case of permission denied during docker commands use **sudo** at the begining
+In case of permission denied during docker commands use **sudo** at the beginning
 :::